bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 :ref:`userguide_quickstart_other_languages` such as R, Scala, and Julia, are primarily a means to interact with BokehJS conveniently at a high level, without needing to explicitly worry about JavaScript or web development.
-However, BokehJS hasits own API, and it is possible to do pure JavaScript development using BokehJSdirectly.
+However, BokehJS has its own API, and it is possible to do pure JavaScript development using BokehJS directly.
 Additionally, :ref:`userguide_extensions` with custom models typically requires interacting with BokehJS directly as well.

 .. warning::